tomatolog/manticore/docs/12_sphinxconf_options_reference/index_configuration_options/regexpfilter.rst

 descriptions do mean the same.

 Regexps provide you with a mechanism to specify a number of rules specific to your application to handle such cases.
-In the f.html ‘iphone 3gs’ example, you could possibly get away with a wordforms files tailored to handle a handful of iPhone models.
+In the first ‘iphone 3gs’ example, you could possibly get away with a wordforms files tailored to handle a handful of iPhone models.
 However even in a comparatively simple second ‘13-inch’ example there is just way too many